0n0w1c/Foundations/readme.md

 Mining times for all minable tiles are standardized to that of refined concrete.

 Users have a startup setting to enable and configure the stacking of painted refined concrete.
-If Alien Biomes is active, settings for stacking the painted refined conretes are not available.
+If Alien Biomes is active, settings for stacking the painted refined concretes are not available.
 If Dectorio is active, this mod will utilize the provided painted refined concrete.
 Otherwise, if the startup setting is enabled, this mod will supply the painted refined concretes.